 Patient empowerment doesn’t start and stop in the exam room.
 Because plenty of patients are comfortable turning to online searches to self-diagnose their symptoms, it’s never been more important for providers to create clear and achievable action plans, broken down into simple, measurable steps.

 It’s also important for doctors to share their medical knowledge with patients through the patient portal, via a website blog, through a weekly newsletter, or some other avenue.
 Giving patients the right information helps them to develop the confidence that they can overcome any health issue, no matter how complex or debilitating.
 Even better when you follow-up with an automated survey to get feedback from them on the information and care plans.

 Patients aren’t a homogeneous group: Some are healthy, others are not, and most somewhere in between depending on age and other social determinants.
 But regardless of health situation, once a person starts measuring data unique to them like blood sugar levels or body fat percentage, they are empowered to make necessary changes to monitor and improve those metrics.
 It gives them a digestible way to care about their health and achieve small wins that add up to huge changes over time.

 Being successful in a fully consumerized healthcare marketplace will require providers to fundamentally change the way they do business.
-Regardless of the reimbursement model, providing overall value to patients — not just care in short in-office increments — will be one of the surest and safest ways to crush patient acquisition and patient retention.
+Regardless of the reimbursement model, building patient empowerment and providing overall value to patients — not just care in short in-office increments — will be one of the surest and safest ways to crush patient acquisition and patient retention.

 For more ideas on how to empower patients, check out the blog “How Healthcare Providers Can Connect with Patients Out of the Office.”